Ayokunlewa-HU/Prediction_diabetes/README.md

 For the above reasons, only the glucose and insulin will be used to predict diabtes and type of diabetes.

-This approach so far achieves the best predition accuracy on PIMA Indian Diabetes Dataset, it is provided below.
+This approach so far achieves the best predition accuracy on Diabetes Dataset, it is provided below.
 If a new instance is diabetic, can classify the type of diabetes the new instance have.
 ##### Train acc:  0.9508196721311475
 ##### Test acc:  0.9607843137254902

 ## To run the codes, follow the below given sequence of instruction:
-#### (1) Download the PIMA INDIAN Diabetes Dataset (https://www.kaggle.com/uciml/pima-indians-diabetes-database) or load provided data
+#### (1) Download the Diabetes Dataset (https://www.kaggle.com/uciml/pima-indians-diabetes-database) or load provided data
 #### (2) Data Analysis, Visualization and Interpretation
 #### (3) Create Regression Data
 #### (4) Predict Missing Values Using Linear Regression